dblasini/dblasini.github.io/_pages/cv.md

 * Canvas and Blackboard (learning management platforms),
 * Smart Sparrow (adaptive learning platform),
 * Audacity and Audition (multi-track audio editor and recorder),
-* Camtasia and Premiere Pro (video editing and recorder),
+* Camtasia and Premiere Pro (video editing and recording),
 * Slido and Mentimeter (live polls, quizzes, and surveys platform for live and virtual meetings and events),
-* Firefly (Artifcial intelligence image generator),
+* Firefly (Artificial intelligence image generator),
 * Slack,
-* Microsoft Excel,Word, and PowerPoint
+* Microsoft Excel, Word, and PowerPoint

 * Field Skills:
   * Proficiency in entry and management of data/Experimental design